 Secondly, their Tagwriter and Taginfo Apps for Android are solid, reliable and well featured.
 We expect their iPhone Apps to develop the same way.
 The NXP Taginfo for iPhone App is free to download from the App Store.

-If you don’t have the XS, XS Max or XR, then to read NFC tags, you need to have installed iOS 11 or later and will need an App.
+If you don’t have the XS, XS Max, XR, 11 or 11 Pro, then to read NFC tags, you need to have installed iOS 11 or later and will need an App.
 NFC tag scanning with an App is only available on the iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus and the iPhone X.

-If you have an older iPhone, unfortunately you do not have the technical ability to read NFC tags.
+If you have an older iPhone such as the iPhone 6, unfortunately you do not have the technical ability to read NFC tags.